Here’s a lifestyle hack for those of you have a social stutter.

 - You are not entirely an introvert but you avoid group situations afraid that you’re going to stutter.

-- You never volunteer to give any speeches even if it’s for your best man’s wedding.
+- You never volunteer to give any speeches even if it’s for your best friend’s wedding.

 - You don’t look forward to large meetings with unknown people in case you have to introduce yourself.